misachi/pg_wal_recovery/README.md

 ## Disclaimer

 This extension is intended for educational purposes.
-Use with caution on production systems.
+Don't use in production systems.